Masaaki-75/freeseed/README.md

 Notably, it is time-consuming to directly train sinogram-domain sub-network and image-domain sub-network of FreeSeed<sub>DUDO</sub> using a combination of loss functions simultaneously.
 A more efficient way, as in `dudo_trainer.py`, is to:
-- First, warm up the image-domain FreeNet first with image-domain losses (pixel loss and/or SeedNet loss) for a few epochs;
+- First, warm up the image-domain FreeNet first with image-domain losses (pixel loss and SeedNet loss) for a few epochs;
 - Then, jointly train the two sub-networks with dual-domain losses (pixel loss, sinogram loss, and Radon consistency loss) for the rest epochs.

 ## Requirements